rhaslund/labguides/vao-2.0/module-05/content.md

 ===

-# Lab 5.5: Prepare Veeam Backup & Replication: Create a new virtual lab
+# Lab 5.5: Prepare Veeam Backup & Replication: Create new virtual labs

+## Step 1: Create a virtual lab for SharePoint

 1. [] Navigate to the **Backup Infrastructure** view.
 2. [] Select **SureBackup** in the **Backup Infrastructure** navigation pane.